acemod/ACE3/docs/wiki/feature/overheating.md

 **NOTE** When the bar is half full (yellow) it means the barrel is around 500°c.
 Your weapon will be even more prone to jams, and it'll get worse if you don't let the barrel cool down or swap it.

+### 2.4 Avoiding cookoffs
+- After a firefight unload closed bolt firearms (most rifles) until the barrel temperature has gone down to less than 180°c (two sections or less on the bar).
+- Clear failure to fire jams quickly

 ## 3. Dependencies